genelocwlg/genelocwlg/README.md

-### Hi there, I'm Jerenokun, you can call me Jeren!
+### Hi there, I'm Gelo Caliwag!
-Formerly known as AGCAL1508
-I'm a 14 year old who's addicted to programming
+I'm a 17 year old who's passionate and interested in programming and technology development,

-**💻Programming languages I code at:**
+**💻Languages I code at:**
-- Python - Intermediate and a golfer
+- Python - Intermediate and Code Golfer
-- C - a beginner
-- Javascript - only tried it a bit
-- Html/Css - These are markup languages but ok
+- Html/Css - Intermediate Level, Capable of short websites
+- Javascript - Proficient, developed and deployed an app formerly

 **♟️Hobbies/skills/interests:**
 - Chess